NiccoloSalvini/thesis/docs/07-model_fitting.md

 \pi(\boldsymbol{\theta}, \boldsymbol{\psi} \mid \mathbf{y})\propto  \underbrace{\pi(\boldsymbol{\psi})}_{\text {priors}} \times \underbrace{\pi(\boldsymbol\theta \mid \boldsymbol\psi)}_{\text {GMRF}} \times \underbrace{\prod_{i=1}^{\mathbf{I}} \pi\left(\mathbf{y} \mid \boldsymbol\theta, \boldsymbol{\psi}\right)}_{\text {likelihood }}
 $$

-## Building the SPDE model{#spdemodeol}
+## Building the SPDE object{#spdemodeol}

 The SPDE model object is built with the function `inla.spde2.pcmatern()` which needs as arguments the mesh triangulation and the PC priors \@ref(priorsspec), satisfying the following probability statements: `prior.range = c(r, alpha_r)` for  $\operatorname{Prob}(\rho<r)<\alpha_{r}$ where $\rho$ is the spatial range of the random field.
 And `prior.sigma = c(s, alpha_s)` for $\operatorname{Prob}(\sigma>s)<\alpha_{s}$ where $\sigma$ is the marginal standard deviation of the field [... trova le relazione con variogram (ci metto dentro l'empirical range e una standard deviation abbastanza grande)...] \@ref(spatassess).
 As model complexity increases, for instance, a lot of random effects are found in the linear predictor and chances are that SPDE object may get into trouble.
-As a result the `inla.stack` function recreates the linear predictor as a combination of the elements of the old linear predictor and a the matrix of observations A. Further mathematical details about the stack are in @Blangiardo-Cameletti, but are beyond the scope of the analysis.
+As a result the `inla.stack` function recreates the linear predictor as a combination of the elements of the old linear predictor and a the matrix of observations.
+Further mathematical details about the stack are in @Blangiardo-Cameletti, but are beyond the scope of the analysis.

-## Model Fitting and Results{#fit}
+## Parameter estimation and Results{#fit}

 In the end the model is fitted whose final formula is $\log_{10}(price) \sim Intercept + totlocali + \dots + f(coordinate, model = spde1)$.
 The most part of the covariates are omitted for brevity reasons.
 It is only considered the spatial effect for the `f()` in which needs to reside also both the coordinates and the spde object.